Interacting with users on Live Chat

 Overview of chat sessions

 As a support agent, you can accept multiple chat sessions by selecting the issue description or question provided by the user.
 Each chat session opens in the center pane, and you can switch between chats as needed.
+You can also access the end user's desktop through a remote-control screen sharing session from Live Chat to resolve the issue raised by the user.

 You can accept two types of chat sessions: